Monsoon Season in Nepal: Weather and 13 Best Things to Do

 #2 Lower Prices and Discounts

-As the hotels will run at low capacity, booking ahead is not so crucial during this time.
+As the hotels run at low capacity, booking ahead is not so crucial during this time.
 Check out booking.com for prices, or you can also just show up at the hotel and inquire about the prices.

 #3 Apart from trekking, there are still many things to do!